4 min read June 08, 2021

 • Review how much you’re contributing to your current retirement savings plan.
 Contribute at least enough to ensure you receive the maximum employer match.
 If your employer doesn’t have a retirement savings plan, you can set up and contribute to a traditional or Roth individual retirement account (IRA).

 • Figure out what income you might have available once you stop working.
 The retirement savings you need depends on how long you’ll continue working as well as average life span and costs, particularly health care.
-Consider this: Social Security was created in 1935, when the average life expectancy was just 65.2 Today, we could spend 20 to 30 years (or even more) in retirement.

-2. Consider retirement account consolidation.
+2. Consider combining your retirement accounts (consolidation).

 • Having just one account (and one balance) to check, which you can get through consolidation, may make it easier to track goals and progress.

 • Not sure how to consolidate?
 Rolling your accounts into an IRA or into your current employer’s 401(k) plan is one common option.
+Learn all about your consolidation options.

 3. Rebalance your retirement accounts.